AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 ### Note
  - It might be necessary to comment-out matplotlib.use('TkAgg')
- - install packages using requirements.txt
+ - Install packages using requirements.txt